 Loosen each of the screw terminals and the ground screw, and pull each wire from its terminal.
 Bring the switch to your work surface for testing.

 Test the Switch for Continuity

 Single-pole switch: Clip the wire of a continuity tester to one of the screw terminals, and touch the other terminal with the tester probe.
-Turn the switch on and off.
-The tester should light up when the switch is on but not light up when the switch is off.
+Turn the switch lever on and off.
+The tester should light up when the switch lever is in the ON position but should not light up when the switch lever is OFF.

-If you're using a multimeter, touch each tester probe to one of the screw terminals, then turn the switch on and off.
-When the switch is on, the tester should read close to zero; when the switch is off, it should read "1," indicating no continuity.
+If you're using a multimeter, touch each tester probe to one of the screw terminals, then turn the switch lover on and off.
+When the switch is ON, the tester should read close to zero; when the switch is OFF, it should read "1," indicating no continuity.

 Three-way switch: Clip the wire of a continuity tester to the common (dark-colored) screw terminal, and touch the tester probe to one of the traveler terminals.
-Turn the switch on and off.
+Flip the switch lever to both positions.
 The tester should light up when the switch is in one position but not in the other position.
 Move the tester probe to the other traveler terminal (leaving the clip on the common) and repeat the same test.

 If you're using a multimeter, touch one tester probe to the common (dark-colored) terminal and the other probe to one of the traveler terminals.
-Turn the switch on and off.
+Turn the switch lever from one position to the other.
 The tester should read close to zero in one position and "1" in the other position.
 Move the second probe to the other traveler terminal (keeping the first probe on the common) and repeat the same test.